Interprofessional Health Sciences Campus

 The School offers a Master of Healthcare Administration degree that prepares individuals to assume leadership responsibilities in a variety of healthcare organizations.

-The School offers a Bachelor of Science in Interprofessional Health Sciences designed to prepare students for diverse degrees in the health sciences with concentrations in Exercise Science, Health Administration and Management, and Pharmaceutical Marketing.
+The School offers a Bachelor of Science in Interprofessional Health Sciences designed to prepare students for diverse degrees in the health sciences with concentrations in Exercise Science and Health Sciences Administration and Management.

 The Master of Science in Physician Assistant program prepares post-baccalaureate students to perform as certified physician assistants in the broad healthcare arena.